Fortisque/cs172-notes/lecture-18/index.md

-Notice that we must have $$k$$ vertices in order to get this sum (since vertices are the only ones with ones in the $$10^{\vert E\vert}$$ digit, and there cannot be any carry for digits lower than the highest bit), and the sum of the labels of these vertices much have ones in all digits except the first in order for the total sum to hit the target (since the $$100...0$$ labels of the edges can only switch a $$1$$ to a $$2$$, but cannot turn a $$0$$ into a $$2$$).
+Notice that we must have $$k$$ vertices in order to get this sum (since vertices are the only ones with ones in the $$10^{\vert E\vert}$$ digit, and there cannot be any carry for digits lower than the highest bit), and the lowest $$\vert E\vert$$ digits of sum of the labels of these vertices must be nonzero in order for the total sum to hit the target (since the $$100...0$$ labels of the edges can only switch a $$1$$ to a $$2$$, but cannot turn a $$0$$ into a $$2$$).
 Let $$C$$ be the set of vertices corresponding to these vertex numbers; since their sum has